Chart Color Schemes

 Holder demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Holder is notably higher than national averages.
-Among residents aged 15 and above, 48.1% have university qualifications, compared to the Australian average of 30.4%.
-Bachelor degrees are the most common at 27.8%, followed by postgraduate qualifications (13.7%) and graduate diplomas (6.6%).
-Vocational pathways account for 23.9% of qualifications in this age group, with advanced diplomas at 11.1% and certificates at 12.8%.
+Holder's educational attainment exceeds Australian averages.
+Among residents aged 15 and above, 48.1% have university qualifications, compared to the national average of 30.4%.
+The area has a strong focus on higher education, with bachelor degrees being the most common at 27.8%, followed by postgraduate qualifications (13.7%) and graduate diplomas (6.6%).
+Vocational pathways are also prominent, accounting for 23.9% of qualifications among those aged 15 and above, with advanced diplomas at 11.1% and certificates at 12.8%.

 Educational participation is high, with 30.3% of residents currently enrolled in formal education.
 This includes 9.4% in primary education, 8.1% in secondary education, and 6.4% pursuing tertiary education.